NUpolisci/Workshops/README.md

 [Intermediate Beginner Fall 2018](https://github.com/NUpolisci/Intermediate-Beginner-R-Fall-2018)

+# Software
+For workshops, it's best to install [R and RStudio] (https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/) on your own laptop (both are free).
+If you can't install these programs or run into issues installing packages, [RStudio Cloud] (https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/#option-2-rstudio-cloud) is a good option.

 # Resources
+A list of various resources to help you along your R journey.

 ## Research Consulting Services
 For additional resources in R, look on the [NUIT Research Consulting Services](https://sites.northwestern.edu/researchcomputing/) page, which include many useful blog posts on solving many common problems in R (as well as other programming languages).